 Lokers also led Hope to a Michigan Intercollegiate Athletic Association Tournament title during his second season.

 Lokers has golfed since childhood, including amateur tournaments as an adult.
-He fondly recalls golfing growing up with brother, Ray, and their now 98-year-old father, Ray.
+He fondly recalls golfing growing up with brother, Ray, and their father, Ray.

 Lokers has worked in ministry for most of his career since graduating from Hope College with a degree in mathematics.
 After teaching for two years, he went back to school to become an ordained minister.

 Lokers has been doing interim transition work the past three years for the Reformed Church in America.